Battles of the Kinarot Valley: Degania Alef

-The Israelis called the reinforcements assuming this was the main Syrian thrust.
+The Israeli defenders called the reinforcements assuming they were facing the main Syrian thrust.
 The Syrians were not intending to carry out any further operation south of the Sea of Galilee and planned to make their main effort further north, near the Bnot Ya'akov bridge.
 On 19 May, the Iraqis were about to drive west through Nablus toward Tulkarm, and asked the Syrians to make a diversion in the Degania area to protect their right flank.
 The Syrians complied, their main objective being to seize the bridge across the river north of Degania Alef, thus blocking any Israeli attack from Tiberias against the Iraqi line of communications.

 Heavy Syrian shelling of Degania Alef started at about 04:00 on 20 May from the Samakh police station, by means of 75 mm cannons, and 60 and 81 mm mortars.
 The barrage lasted about half an hour.
 At 04:30 on 20 May, the Syrian army began its advance on the Deganias and the bridge over the Jordan River north of Degania Alef.
 Unlike the attack on Samakh (Tzemah), this action saw the participation of nearly all of the Syrian forces stationed at Tel al-Qasr, including infantry, armor and artillery.
 The Israeli defenders numbered about 70 persons (67 according to Aharon Israeli's head count), most of them not regular fighters, with some Haganah and Palmach members.
 Their orders were to fight to the death.
 They had support from three 20 mm guns at Beit Yerah, deployed along the road from Samakh to Degania Alef.
 They also had a Davidka mortar, which exploded during the battle, and a PIAT with fifteen projectiles.

-At night, a Syrian expeditionary force attempted to infiltrate Degania Bet, but was caught and warded off, which caused the main Syrian force to attack Degania Alef first.
+At night, a Syrian expeditionary force had attempted to infiltrate Degania Bet, but was caught and warded off, which caused the main Syrian force to attack Degania Alef first.
 At 06:00, the Syrians started a frontal armored attack, consisting of 5 tanks, a number of armored vehicles and an infantry company.
 The Syrians pierced the Israeli defense, but their infantry was at some distance behind the tanks.
 The Israelis knocked out four Syrian tanks and four armored cars with 20 mm cannons, PIATs and Molotov cocktails.
 Meanwhile, other defenders kept small arms fire on the Syrian infantry, who stopped in citrus groves a few hundred meters from the settlements.
 The surviving Syrian tanks withdrew back to the Golan.
 At 07:45, the Syrians halted their assault and dug in, still holding most of the territory between Degania Alef's fence and Samakh's police fort.
-They left behind a number of lightly damaged or otherwise inoperable tanks that the Israelis managed to repair.
+They left behind a number of lightly damaged or otherwise inoperable tanks that the Israelis later managed to repair.